mask

 A notable update in the draft concerns product sets that are bundled items sold as a single unit.
 Accordingly, a product set is considered to have Vietnamese origin only if all components originate in Vietnam, or if the value of non-originating components does not exceed 15 percent of the set’s total value.

 Identical and interchangeable goods or materials may be deemed originating in the country when physical separation is impractical.
-In such cases, accredited inventory methods that are consistent with widely accepted standards may be applied provided their application remains consistent throughout the fiscal year.
+In such cases, accredited inventory methods that are consistent with generally accepted accounting principles may be applied, provided their application remains consistent throughout the fiscal year.

 Empowering local authorities and supporting businesses

 The draft also permits the decentralization of C/O issuance.
-Previously held solely by the MOIT, the authority may now be delegated to provincial People’s Committees and authorized local agencies that meet the MOIT-specified conditions.
-This change is expected to make goods origin certification more accessible to businesses across the country.
+Previously held solely by the MOIT, the authority may now be delegated to provincial-level People’s Committees and authorized local agencies that meet the MOIT-specified conditions.
+This change is expected to make origin certification more accessible to businesses across the country.

-In addition, regulations related to C/O issuance have been significantly expanded, making it easier for businesses to complete export procedures.
-Specifically, businesses will be allowed to request two C/Os for a single shipment, obtain C/Os for goods stored in Container Freight Stations (CFS), and apply for post-shipment C/Os with validity periods tailored to the rules of importing countries.
-The draft also provides clear guidelines for reissuing certificates in case of document loss, technical errors, re-export or re-import.
+In addition, regulations related to C/O issuance have been significantly eased, making it easier for businesses to complete export procedures.
+Specifically, businesses will be allowed to request two C/Os for a single shipment, obtain C/Os for goods stored in container freight stations (CFS), and apply for retroactively issued C/Os with validity periods tailored to the rules of importing countries.
+Besides, the draft also provides clear guidelines for reissuing certificates in case of document loss, technical errors, re-export or re-import.- (VLLF)